nadineorriss/recipe-project/README.md

 The observed statistic of 1.3386 is indicated by the red vertical line on the graph.
 Since the p-value we calculated (0.0000) is less than the significance level of 0.05, we reject the null hypothesis.
 This suggests that the missingness of rating does depend on the n_steps (number of steps) column.

+## Hypothesis Testing
+**Null Hypothesis:** The average rating for recipes that take 15 minutes or less is the same as the average rating for recipes that take more than 15 minutes.
+**Alternate Hypothesis:** The average rating for recipes that take 15 minutes or less is different from the average rating for recipes that take more than 15 minutes.
+**Test Statistic:** The absolute difference in mean ratings between the two groups (recipes that take 15 minutes or less vs. those that take more than 15 minutes).
+**Significance Level:** 0.05
+To evaluate the relationship between cooking time and average recipe ratings, I performed a permutation test:

+1. Calculated the observed test statistic, which was the absolute difference in mean ratings between the two groups (obs_diff_15 = 0.0485).
+2. Simulated the null hypothesis by randomly shuffling group labels (15 minutes or less vs. more than 15 minutes) 1000 times.
+3. Recalculated the test statistic for each permutation and generated a null distribution of permuted mean differences.
+4. Calculated the p-value as the proportion of permuted test statistics greater than or equal to the observed difference.

+**Conclusion:** Since the p-value is less than the significance level (0.0000 < 0.05), we reject the null hypothesis.
+This indicates that there is a statistically significant difference in average ratings between recipes that take 15 minutes or less and those that take more than 15 minutes.
+The results support the conclusion that recipes with shorter cooking times are rated higher, aligning with the hypothesis that users prefer quick and easy recipes.